AdventCalendarCTF/AdventTheme/README.md

 5. You can add also extra challenges with the tag "extra".
 These challenges will be displayed under the calendar.
 6. Enjoy your advent CTF!

+## To upgrade from the previous version
+1. Do a git pull on the theme folder
+2. Ensure that the logo is set in the config (This version does not provide a default logo)
+3. If needed, check the custom pages to ensure they are still working as expected.

 ## Future Feature

 - Ability to have several challenges by day